test-editor/test-editor.github.io/te_markdown/heroes-create-parameterized-testcase.md

 As shown in the screencast, a data block goes into the preamble of a test case, i.e. before any specification and test steps.
 Its syntactical elements should be familiar, though: first, you choose a *component*, just like you would when defining test steps.
 Here, we use the `ParameterizedTesting` component, which gives us access to different sources of data.
 Next, we have an assignment, introduced with a dash, just like test steps are.
 We define a variable `heroes` that will contain our test data.
 Hitting `STRG` + `SPACE` once more, we get a list of available loading steps: we can load data from external files in CSV, JSON, and YAML format.

-:bulb: `ParameterizedTesting` is a standard component and part of the Test-Editor.
-This is extensible, though, and the developer team of your application may choose to provide you with a custom component for loading testing parameters. :bulb:
+> :bulb: `ParameterizedTesting` is a standard component and part of the Test-Editor.
+This is extensible, though, and the developer team of your application may choose to provide you with a custom component for loading testing parameters.

 Probably not suited for larger data sets, but perfect for this initial, simple example, is another loading step that allows us to get our data from a table which we type out right here in our test case file.
 A pipe symbol (`|`) is used to delimit columns, and each row goes into a separate line.
 The entire table is a parameter to the data loading step, so it is enclosed in double quotes.
 You already know this notation for parameters: it works exactly the same as in other test steps, e.g. `Wait "2" seconds`.
 Only now, the parameter is an entire table that spans multiple lines!

 The test data itself, as defined by our table, is structured as follows: we have two columns, the first contains the name of the hero we are going to add, and the second column contains the content of the list entry we expect to see after adding the hero.
 This is just the hero's name prefixed with its index number in the list.
 With this data, our test will be executed once for every row in the table.

-:bulb: The test are (and should be) isolated from each other, i.e. each iteration starts the test scenario from scratch.
-Therefore, we expect every hero to be the 21st in the list -- previous test runs will not have an effect on later ones. :bulb:
+> :bulb: The test are (and should be) isolated from each other, i.e. each iteration starts the test scenario from scratch.
+Therefore, we expect every hero to be the 21st in the list -- previous test runs will not have an effect on later ones.

 ### Using the Test Data